groboclown/kota/docs/modules/module-data.md

 A constraint can use other constraints to define the restrictions.
 Attributes defined by the constraint itself override any definitions of what it uses.
 Likewise, constraints used override previous constraints.

-The standard method for constraints is to create a heirarchy of values.
+The standard method for constraints is to create a hierarchy of values.
 The first constraint is the most generic, and defines all the attributes for that role.

 * **name**: the name of the constraint.
 Does not need to be unique for the role.
 * **includes**: list of other constraints to base this one off of.
 Keep in mind the priority for overriding values.